cl1pp0/optime/README.md

 ## optime client

-* optime client get the current operation time via UDS IPC from the optime daemon and prints it to STDOUT
+* optime client gets the current operation time via UDS IPC from the optime daemon and prints it to STDOUT

 Get current operation time:
 ```